lugia19/elevenlabslib/README.md

 Just run `pip install elevenlabslib`, it's on [pypi](https://pypi.org/project/elevenlabslib/).

 Note: On Linux, you may need to install portaudio.
-On debian and derivatives, it's `sudo apt-get install libportaudio2`.
+On debian and derivatives, it's `sudo apt-get install libportaudio2`, and possibly also `sudo apt-get install python3-pyaudio`.

 # Usage